Published

 AHP is not a silver bullet, and pretending otherwise would repeat the exact error this article is arguing against.

-• Criterion selection is still subjective.
+- Criterion selection is still subjective.
 AHP weights the criteria you give it.
 If you forget a relevant dimension, no amount of mathematical rigour will surface it.
-This is precisely where an LLM’s breadth can help — but also precisely where its blind spots can hide.
+This is precisely where an LLM’s range can help, but also precisely where its blind spots can hide.

 Alternatives worth knowing about include MAUT (multi-attribute utility theory), TOPSIS (ranking by distance from an ideal solution), ELECTRE and PROMETHEE (outranking methods), and Bayesian decision analysis for problems where uncertainty dominates.
 Each has its niche.
 AHP’s main appeal is that it is simple enough to actually use and rigorous enough to actually trust.